AhmetKadayfc/blog-example/frontend-01/README.md

-# Frontend-01 - Vanilla JavaScript Blog Application
+# Frontend-01 - JavaScript Blog Application

-A blog application built with vanilla HTML, CSS, and JavaScript featuring user authentication and CRUD operations for blog posts.
+A blog application built with HTML, CSS, and JavaScript featuring user authentication and CRUD operations for blog posts.

 ## 📁 Project Structure